kyleterry/tenyks/README.md

 ### Commands for registration that go to services

-Services can register with tenyks.
+Services can register with Tenyks.
 This will allow you to list the services currently online from the bot.
+This is not persistent.
+If you shut down the bot, then all the service UUIDs that were registered go away.

 The commands sent to services are:

 ```json
 {